GridTools/gt4py/docs/development/tools/ci-infrastructure.md

 The `Test Eve`, `Test Storage (CPU)`, `Test Cartesian (CPU)`, and `Test Next (CPU)` workflows run the automated tests for the respective subpackages.
 In all cases only tests are run that do not require the presence of a GPU.

-The `Code Quality` workflow runs pre-commit to check code quality requirements through tools like mypy or flake8.
+The `Code Quality` workflow runs pre-commit to check code quality requirements through tools like **mypy** or **flake8**.

 Code coverage workflows are currently disabled.

 ### When are workflows triggered

 The general idea is to run workflows only when needed.
 In this monorepo structure, this practically means that a set of tests are only run when the associated sources or the sources of a dependency change.
-For example, eve tests will not be run when only GT4Py sources are changed.
+For example, `eve` tests will not be run when only GT4Py sources are changed.
+In those cases where some subpackage workflows are not triggered, replacement (always-succeeding) `Fallback:` workflows will be executed instead to satisfy the GitHub merge protection rules.

+### Daily CI

+There is an extra CI workflow on GitHub scheduled to run daily and testing `main` with different sets of requirements: newest dependencies, lowest dependencies versions  and lowest dependencies versions including extras.
+Failures are reported on [GitHub web interface](https://github.com/GridTools/gt4py/actions/workflows/daily-ci.yml) and (optionally) in the [#jenkins](https://app.slack.com/client/T0A5HP547/C0E145U65) channel of the GridTols slack.

 ## CSCS-CI